anmolgarg433/HikeOn/ReadMe.md

 #Customer Details API
 This is a simple RESTful API for managing customer details.
 The API is implemented in Java using the Spring Boot framework and interacts with a database to store customer information.

-#Table of Contents
 Features
-Technology Stack
-Prerequisites
-Setup and Configuration
-Running the Application
-API Endpoints
-Testing
-Contributing
-License
-Features
-Save customer details including name, email, date of birth (DOB), and occupation.
+Save customer details including name, email, date of birth (DOB), and occupation

 Assign customers to specific groups based on rules.

 Ensure uniqueness constraints for email and customer details combination.

 Utilizes the Spring framework for robust and scalable development.

 Technology Stack
 Language: Java
 Framework: Spring Boot